Resource: aws_instance#

 instead.
 Updates to this field will trigger a stop/start of the EC2 instance by default.
 If theuser_data_replace_on_change

-is set then updates to this field will trigger a destroy and recreate.user_data_base64
+is set then updates to this field will trigger a destroy and recreate.- Constraints: Conflicts with

 to pass base64-encoded binary data directly.
 Use this instead ofuser_data